Composable security of delegated quantum computation: Abstract

 \section{Abstract}

 Delegating difficult computations to remote large computation facilities, with appropriate security guarantees, is a possible solution for the ever\-/growing needs of personal computing power.
 For delegated computation protocols to be usable in a larger context \--- or simply to securely run two protocols in parallel \--- the security definitions need to be composable.
-Here, we define composable security for delegated quantum computation, and prove that several known protocols are composable, including Broadbent, Fitzsimons and Kashefi's Universal Blind Quantum Computation protocol.
+Here, we define composable security for delegated quantum computation.
 We distinguish between protocols which provide only \emph{blindness} \--- the computation is hidden from the server \--- and those that are also \emph{verifiable} \--- the client can check that it has received the correct result.
-We show that the composable security definition capturing both these notions can be reduced to a combination of two distinct stand\-/alone security definitions.
+We show that the composable security definition capturing both these notions can be reduced to a combination of several distinct ``trace\-/distance\-/type'' criteria \--- which are, individually, non\-/composable security definitions.

+Additionally, we study the security of some known delegated quantum computation protocols, including Broadbent, Fitzsimons and Kashefi's Universal Blind Quantum Computation protocol.
+Even though these protocols were originally proposed with insufficient security criteria, they turn out to still be secure given the stronger composable definitions.

 \phantomsection \pdfbookmark[1]{\contentsname}{sec:toc}